 As one of Yehudi Menuhin’s most valuable legacies, the Competition continues to uphold his status as a cultural ambassador and true world citizen by creating an exceptional family atmosphere of learning and exchange.
 Collaborative in its spirit, the focus is placed on participation and learning rather than winning the 1st Prize.

-The next edition of the Menuhin Competition will take place in Richmond, Virginia (USA) from May 14-24, 2020.
+The next edition of the Menuhin Competition will take place in Richmond, Virginia (USA) from May 13-23, 2021.
+It was originally scheduled for May 2020, but had to be postponed due to the COVID-19 pandemic.
 With the Competition itself at its heart, each edition of the Menuhin Competition presents an 11-day festival of music, education and cultural exchange.
 Jurors give performances during the event and competitors participate in masterclasses and consultations with the jury as well as peer to peer learning.
 The young musicians also become mentors themselves, working with our partners to deliver engagement opportunities in the local community.